Meaningful Place Visits

 On the meaningful place visit:"For me, it brought a peaceful resolution within my heart.
 Bring an open mind and a forgiving heart; it can help relieve deep-seated burdens or sadness."

-One of the most important days of the Mosaic Tour is the Meaningful Place Visit.
+One of the most important days of every Mosaic and Mosaic Hapa Tour is the Meaningful Place Visit.
 Based on each tour participant’s adoption history and personal goals, we will work with you to establish a meaningful place you would like to visit and explore while you are in Korea.
 For some adoptees, this means visiting the orphanage where they lived; where they were discovered; or a foster home where they spent time before leaving Korea.
 Me & Korea facilitates all travel and lodging to your meaningful place, no matter where it might be located in Korea.
 You will travel with a dedicated volunteer who can help you navigate language and travel barriers, translating for you as needed.

 Meaningful Place Visits take place towards the end of each tour.
 Some tour members may travel only with their volunteer; for others, you may be paired with adoptees from your tour whose meaningful places are in the same city (or in some cases, the same exact destination!).